Tokyo’s ice champions

 The Kagoshima-born Shirokuma has to be one of Japan's best-known kakigori varieties – it's sold at convenience stores across the country in bar form.
 Getting the real thing without making a trip to Kyushu can be a challenge though, so we're grateful to the Ichiniisan restaurant, found inside the Kagoshima 'antenna shop' in Yurakucho, for bringing the 'white bear' to Tokyo.
 Get ready for an impressive mountain of milky ice, topped with ample oranges, pineapple and cherries, plus three kinds of sweet beans.
 If the regular size looks a little challenging, try going for the miniature version, known as Koguma ('small bear').

 When just any old shaved ice won't do, make way for this eight-seat, counter-only Kichijoji café where the menu changes almost daily.
 Seasonal offerings are legion, while the regular varieties range from orthodox milk and strawberries to quirky creations like sake kakigori and kakigori combined with fruit jelly.
-If decision-making isn't your forte, go for the Peace Triple Recommendation, a combo of three cups filled with the day's flavours.
-The Ajisai Strawberry Jelly and Rare Cheese (pictured, ¥1,200) is a limited-edition treat, so you'll have to hurry up if you want to get a taste of this rainy season-only creation.
+The Ajisai Strawberry Jelly and Rare Cheese (pictured) is a limited-edition treat, so you'll have to hurry up if you want to get a taste of this rainy season-only creation.

 Operated by Yushima kappo restaurant Kurogi, this eponymous wagashi specialist is hidden away on Tokyo University's Hongo campus.
-The uber-stylish interior matches nicely with the sparse but innovative kakigori selection, which combines playfulness and finesse in seasonal creations like the Hachimitsu-Yakko (¥1,700, ¥2,500 with coffee).
+The uber-stylish interior matches nicely with the sparse but innovative kakigori selection, which combines playfulness and finesse in seasonal creations like the Hachimitsu-Yakko.
 This marriage of tofu cream, honey and honey-flavoured ume plums is a masterpiece in itself, but paired with a cup of Sarutahiko coffee, it reaches almost divine heights.
 Alternatively, you could go for the regular Kuromitsu Kinako (black sugar and soy bean flour) kakigori (pictured).

 Originally a summer-only dessert at the soba shop upstairs, the kakigori at this Sakura-Shinmachi joint proved so popular that the owners decided to rent an extra space just for the purpose of serving deluxe shaved ice.
 Their innovative flavour combinations include the popular Salt Caramel Granola and the mighty Watermelon, but first-timers will want to try the curious Summer Pumpkin Caramel, a sweet and voluminous creation perfect for big eaters.
 The space turns into a seafood izakaya at night, but kakigori stays on the menu throughout.